Authority: Executive Vice Chancellor and Provost

 Office of the Provost RPT Website

 The Department of Molecular & Structural Biochemistry is committed to the land-grant mission of excellence in teaching, research, and service.
-The department seeks to enhance its state, regional, national and international prominence through (1) innovative individual and cooperative research programs to investigate fundamental areas of research of importance to the state, nation and world; (2) undergraduate and graduate education programs designed to provide students with the knowledge and experience to investigate and solve basic problems in biological research at the molecular level.
+The department seeks to enhance its state, regional, national, and international prominence through (1) innovative individual and cooperative research programs to investigate fundamental areas of research of importance to the state, nation and world; (2) undergraduate and graduate education programs designed to provide students with the knowledge and experience to investigate and solve basic problems in life sciences research at the molecular level.

 2. Areas of Faculty Responsibility

 Faculty members are expected to be teacher/scholars.
-In Biochemistry, with 12-month appointments, the average distribution is 50:50 % (research:academic).
-A faculty member’s individual assignment is documented in their Statement of Faculty Responsibility.
+In Biochemistry, faculty may have 9-month or 12-month appointments.
+The distribution of faculty time between research, academic, service, administrative, and other activities vary among faculty members.
+A faculty member’s individual assignment is documented in their Statement of Faculty Responsibilities.

 3. General Standards